mirafares/Programming-with-a-purpose/README.md

 green = 255×white×(1−magenta)
 blue = 255×white×(1−yellow)
 Your program must take four double command-line arguments cyan, magenta, yellow, and black; compute the corresponding RGB values, each rounded to the nearest integer; and print the RGB values.

+Loops:
+1. Generalized harmonic numbers.
+Write a program GeneralizedHarmonic.java that takes two integer command-line arguments n and r and uses a for loop to compute the nth generalized harmonic number of order r, which is defined by the following formula:
+H(n,r)=1/1^r+1/2^r+⋯+1/n^r.

+2. Band matrices.
+Write a program BandMatrix.java that takes two integer command-line arguments n and width and prints an n-by-n pattern like the ones below, with a zero (0) for each element whose distance from the main diagonal is strictly more than width, and an asterisk (*) for each entry that is not, and two spaces between each 0 or *.

+3. Random walk.
+A Java programmer begins walking aimlessly.
+At each time step, she takes one step in a random direction (either north, east, south, or west), each with probability 25%.
+She stops once she is at Manhattan distance r from the starting point.
+How many steps will the random walker take?
+This process is known as a two-dimensional random walk.

+Write a program RandomWalker.java that takes an integer command-line argument r and simulates the motion of a random walk until the random walker is at Manhattan distance r from the starting point.
+Print the coordinates at each step of the walk (including the starting and ending points), treating the starting point as (0, 0).
+Also, print the total number of steps taken.

+4. Random walkers.
+Write a program RandomWalkers.java that takes two integer command-line arguments r and trials.
+In each of trials independent experiments, simulate a random walk until the random walker is at Manhattan distance r from the starting point.
+Print the average number of steps.